TewariUtkarsh/deployment-test/README.md

-# deployment-test
+# Deployment-test
-This repository is only used for testing Deployment on Various platforms like Heroku, AWS, Azure etc. using various Tech Stacks.
+This repository is only used for testing Deployment on Various platforms like Heroku, AWS, Azure etc. using various Tech Stacks like GitHub Actions, CircleCI etc.